Hello, Single Plane Golfers.

 Each year I learn more about Moe and his amazingly simple golf swing.
-What might fascinate me even more is how much of a genius he was.
-His insights about the golf swing were simple and direct.
-His messages sounded crude at the time but as I continue to do research and dig into his golf swing with modern technology, I am discovering that twenty three years later, he was more accurate than ever.
+What might fascinate me, even more, is how much of a genius he was.
+His insights about the golf swing were direct and straightforward.
+His messages sounded crude at the time, but as I continue to do research and dig into his golf swing with modern technology, I am discovering that twenty-three years later, he was more accurate than ever

 Let’s take a look at my top 5 discoveries of 2017 and what Moe said about them over 20 years ago.

 Moe said, “It’s a game of straight where everything’s crooked.”

 Once again Moe was right on.
 While we align our toe line to the target and square the clubface, the body is open to the goal.
 We often call this “square” but in reality, other than the club face being perpendicular to the intended target, nothing of the body is parallel to the target line.

 Moe Norman Overhead View

 Interestingly enough, when I asked Moe how he aligned a golf shot, he always said: “Line up the club face, aim, and fire.”
 He never mentioned the feet or shoulders.